coleblvck/AntiiQ/README.md

 - Embedded covers support
 - Search functionality
 - Favourites
-- Global Selection
+- Persistent Selection

 ## Credits
 [ryanheise](https://github.com/ryanheise) for beautiful and seamless implementations of a plethora of audio-related Flutter plugins.

-## To-Do...?
-- ~~Scan Cover Arts present in track folder~~
-- ~~Better Usability & Accessibility~~
+...
+- To update

+## In the plans...?
+(No particular order)
 - Translations
-- ~~Additional configurations~~
-- Landscape mode
+- Landscape mode?
 - Add warning dialogs for actions such as "Delete Playlist"
-- ~~UI tweaking options~~
-- ~~Add a toggle for showing track duration on the now-playing screen~~
-- ~~More Themes(Probably including user theming)~~
-- A host of other features.
+- Listen history
+- Embedded lyrics
+- Certain improvements to queue handling.
+- Network Audio
+- Some other nice to have features and enhancements.

 ## Might-Not-DO...
-- Tag Editing: Attempted in a few different ways; app became quite heavy, while also leaving some pretty large footprints in cache and data storages.
+- Tag Editing: Tried and things got too bulky, I'm open to suggestions on this.

 ## Feedback and Suggestions:
-Very welcome.
+- welcome.